Join an Existing Guild

 - Advice from a full-time accountant on managing guild finances

 - Certification as a 501(c)3 nonprofit organization, provision of a federal Taxpayer Identification Number and the filing of an IRS Form 990 tax return (when necessary) on your guild's behalf

 - Event liability insurance coverage, when applicable

 - Basic event supplies, including banners, posters and credit card-processing machines

-- A comprehensive resource guide and website with essential information, forms and tools
+and website with essential information, forms and tools

 Members of the Ned and Kayla Skinner Guild hold an annual wine-tasting party.